briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 [Free Book Link](https://www.navalmanack.com/)

 Collection of tweets by naval on entrepreneurship, happiness, and health.
 Lots of great assorted wisdom.
-My favorite topics are "Specific Kledge" and "How to get rich without getting lucky."
+My favorite topics are "Specific Knowledge" and "How to get rich without getting lucky."
 It inspired me to be more authentic and follow my passions.

-> Specific kledge is kledge you cannot be trained for.
+> Specific knowledge is knowledge you cannot be trained for.
 If society can train you, it can train someone else and replace you.

-> Specific kledge is found much more by pursuing your innate talents, your genuine curiosity, and your passion.
+> Specific knowledge is found much more by pursuing your innate talents, your genuine curiosity, and your passion.
 It’s not by going to school for whatever is the hottest job; it’s not by going into whatever field investors say is the hottest.

 > Wealth is the thing you want.
 Wealth is assets that earn while you sleep.
 Wealth is the factory, the robots, cranking out things.
 Wealth is the computer program that’s running at night, serving other customers.
 Wealth is even money in the bank that is being reinvested into other assets, and into other businesses.